Prasanna2910/BlogPlatform-Reactivate/README.md

-# Blogie✨ - Personal Blog UI
+# Blogify✨ - Personal Blog UI

 "A modern blog page with an elegant reading experience."